FREQUENTLY ASKED QUESTIONS

 I think I may have ADHD, what should I do?

 Although you don't need to have a diagnosis to seek service at knowADHD, many people find it helpful to know definitively what's going on.
 You can take the Adult ADHD Self Report Scale.
 Speak with your doctor about an ADHD assessment.
 Or find a psychologist to do an ADHD assessment.
 Consider a clinical assessment for a more affordable option.

 knowADHD specialized coaching sounds like it is for me.
 What do I do next?

 Book a complimentary consultation here.
 Get your questions answered.
-Next, schedule an appointment for an Impact & Planning Intake Meeting.
-It is an extended appointment (90-120 minutes) to talk about your history of strengths and challenges as well as your goals and expectations.
+Next, schedule an appointment for an Impact & Planning Intake Meeting where we will talk about your history of strengths and challenges as well as your goals and expectations.
 During this time, we'll also be able to determine if this is the right service and fit for you.
 If it is, we'll start the process!